nordwestt/matrix-easy-deploy-kit/README.md

 # 💊 MED-kit: The cure to your matrix deployment headaches

-An easy way to deploy your own [Matrix](https://matrix.org) homeserver with comprehenseive and secure defaults.
+An easy way to deploy your own [Matrix](https://matrix.org) homeserver with reasonable defaults.

 One script.
 A few questions.
-Your own communication infrastructure and the ability to federate.
+Your own communication infrastructure with the ability to federate.

 > ### Powered by awesome OSS technologies:
 <table align="center"><tr>